e10v/tea-tasting/README.md

 - `pre_orders`: Number of user's purchases in some period before the experiment.
 - `pre_revenue`: Total amount of user's purchases in some period before the experiment.

-You can define the covariates:
+To define the covariates:

-- Using the parameter `covariate` of the `SimpleMean` class.
+- Use the parameter `covariate` of the `SimpleMean` class.
-- Using the parameters `numer_covariate` and `denom_covariate` of the `RatioOfMeans` class.
+- Use the parameters `numer_covariate` and `denom_covariate` of the `RatioOfMeans` class.

-You can use a simple metric as a covariate for ratio metric as well:
+It's possible to use a simple metric as a covariate for ratio metric as well:

 ```python
 experiment = tt.Experiment(